gasparka/thesis/docs/2_pyha.rst

 The default and recommended fixed-point type in Pyha has been chosen to be ``Sfix(left=0, right=-17)``, because it can represent normalized numbers and fits into FPGA DSP blocks :cite:`cycloneiv` :cite:`fixvsfp`.
 Keeping block inputs and outputs in the normalized range can simplify the overall design process.
+More details about the fixed-point implementation can be found in :numref:`ch_app_fixed`.

 .. [#fixvhdl] https://github.com/FPHDL/fphdl.